pareshppp/UdacityProjects/Machine_Learning_Engineer_Nanodegree/Capstone---NotPineapple/Docs/capstone_report.md

 In the above plot, the horizontal line represents the benchmark.
 As we can see, the two convolutional neural networks - LeNet and CustomConv, consistently beat the benchmark by sufficient margins.
 But the only time FullConn manages to beat the benchmark is when the image size is smallest (25x25).

 This is the expected result.
 Since we are working with image data, convolutional neural networks vastly outperform fully connected neural networks (especially as image size increases).
 The only time Fully connected networks performs anywhere nearly as good as convnets is for the smallest image size(25x25).
-This can be explaind by the relaatively small number of input data points (625).
+This can be explained by the relatively small number of input data points (625).
 But as the image size increases, the fully connected network fails to even beat the benchmark model of random selection.

 We can also see that the more complex LeNet architecture model consistently outperforms the less complex CustomConv architecture model.
 While more complex models may not always lead to better results, in the context of this project, it does.